evershalik/terraform-juju-sdcore/README.md

 The modules use the [Terraform Juju provider][Terraform Juju provider] to model the bundle deployment onto any Kubernetes environment managed by [Juju][Juju].

 `sdcore-k8s` module deploys a standalone 5G core network.
-This module contains the 5G control plane functions, the UPF, Webui, Grafana Agent, Traefik, Self Signed Certificates and MongoDB.
+This module contains the 5G control plane functions, the UPF, NMS, Grafana Agent, Traefik, Self Signed Certificates and MongoDB.

 `sdcore-control-plane-k8s` module deploys the 5G control plane and the `sdcore-user-plane-k8s` module deploys only the 5G user plane.
 Hence, the SD-Core 5G core network deployment could be performed following the Control and User Plane Separation (CUPS) principles.